Harlock watched the feline lead her black riding bird into one corner of the dimly lit castle hall and pull out her curved sword again.

 She sighed and took his hand.
 ‘Yeah, you are.’

 They drank some more before she checked the hares.

 ‘Ready.’ she said and cut some pieces of the roast.

-She grinned.
+She grinned at his happy face.
 ‘Shut up and eat.’

 After their meal he stretched and yawned.
 ‘I’m going to sleep now if you don’t mind.’